 - It is volatile.
 On average, Bitcoin has a 20% or greater drop every couple of months, even during bull markets.

-- To buy and hold during a major bull market will require holding through multiple 20-40% declines.
+- To buy and hold during a major bull market will require holding through multiple 20-40% declines. the alternative is more active trading, noting the typical rally and pullback percentages.

 - Buy and hold is not the only option.
 Understanding the dynamics of how the price typically moves gives a fuzzy road map of how far the price tends to move before pulling back.